Topological characterization of canonical Thurston obstructions: Topological characterization of canonical obstructions

 The following theorem is a generalization of Pilgrim's conjecture (\cite[Theorem~10.3]{S11}).
 We use a different approach here.

-\begin{theorem} If the first-return map $F$ of a periodic component $C$ of the noded topological surface corresponding to pinching curves in $\Gamma_f$ is a Thurston map then the canonical obstruction of $F$ is empty. \end{theorem}
+\begin{theorem} If the first-return map $F$ of a periodic component $C$ of the nodal topological surface corresponding to pinching curves in $\Gamma_f$ is a Thurston map (i.e. the degree of $F$ is greater than 1), then the canonical obstruction of $F$ is empty. \end{theorem}